Change, Change, Change – Tips to Better Manage the Rate of Organizational Change

 Here are four change management consulting tips on one of the most crucial aspects of managing change well – how you communicate change to better manage the rate of organizational change faced by everyone.

-Then share the implications if the changes are not made – to the company, to your customers and to your employees.
-As a company leader, you will need to check in frequently to see that you truly have employee buy-in and listen for their suggestions on ways to best effect the desired change.
+Then share the implications if the changes are not made – to the company, to your customers, and to your employees.
+As a company leader, you need to create the right level of change urgency and will need to check in frequently to see that you truly have employee buy-in and listen for their suggestions on ways to best effect the desired change.

 The more those affected by the change are actively involved in the details of the change from their point of view, the more likely they will be committed to its success.

 The Bottom Line